-The Agency agrees that for any costs associated with complying with EC sections 56505.1(e) and (g), it shall provide documentation to support the particular costs, including, but not limited to, the name of the case and the name and hourly rate of the expert or witness.
+The Agency agrees that for any costs associated with complying with EC section 56505.1(e) and (g), it shall provide documentation to support the particular costs, including, but not limited to, the name of the case and the name and hourly rate of the expert or witness.

-4.7 Federal Table
+4.7 FEDERAL TABLE 7

-The CDE shall submit Federal Table 7 (Office of Management and Budget (OMB) Circular No. 1820-0677) to the Agency.
-The Table, to be completed by the Agency, is due to the CDE by September 1st of each year of this agreement.
-The completion of Table 7 is required by the federal OSEP for use in the State Performance Plan (SPP) /Annual Performance Report (APR).
-Upon written request from the Agency, the CDE will provide weblinks to additional information regarding the SPP and APR.

-The SPP/APR is written by the CDE SED, for submission to OSEP every year.
+The CDE shall submit Federal Table 7 (Office of Management and Budget (OMB)

+Circular No. 1820-0677) to the Agency.
+The Table, to be completed by the

+Agency, is due to the CDE by September 1 of each year of this agreement.

+The completion of Table 7 is required by the federal OSEP for use in the State from the Agency, the CDE will provide weblinks to additional information regarding the SPP and APR.
+The SPP/APR is written by the CDE, SED for submission to the OSEP every year.
 Table 7 requires completion of the Report of Dispute Resolution under Part B, of the IDEA including: